alessandragni/SPGLMM_clustering/README.md

 Raw data are publicly available at https://www.oecd.org/pisa/data/2018database/.

-### Simulated Data

-Code to generate the simulated data and (if relevant) and facsimile data provided in place of confidential real data might also be placed here.

 ### Description

 Cleaned data that are produced by processing raw input data are placed in `data`.
 Specifically: